 At a minimum, all states require that candidates have earned a specific number of hours in accounting-related coursework.
-Some employers may prefer to hire applicants with a master’s degree depending on the position.
+Some employers may prefer to hire applicants with a master’s degree, depending on the position.
 Many accounting firms will not be able to promote employees past a certain level unless they have a graduate degree.

 - Comfortable with math: Being naturally good with numbers is a huge bonus for excelling as an accountant.
 After all, accountants and auditors must be able to analyze, compare and interpret facts and figures.
-Although, complex math skills are not necessary.
+However, complex math skills are not necessary.

-Licenses, certifications and registrations
+Licenses, Certifications and Registrations

-For many years the CPA license has been the gold standard in the profession.
-Auditors who sign the opinion for companies that file their annual reports with the Securities and Exchange Commission (SEC) must be licensed CPAs – it’s required by law.
-Becoming a CPA also enhances future job prospects, helps gain clients and can increase earning potential.
+For many years the CPA license has been the gold standard in the accounting profession.
+Auditors who sign the opinion for companies that file their annual reports with the Securities and Exchange Commission (SEC) must be licensed CPAs — it’s required by law.
+Becoming a CPA also enhances the future job prospects of accountants, helps them gain clients and can increase their earning potential.
 After earning a bachelor’s degree, students must meet the requirements for their jurisdiction and then they’ll be able to sit for the CPA exam.
 These requirements vary depending on location.
 For example: Nevada requires 150 educational hours to be eligible for the exam, with no minimum age.
 However, New York state requires that applicants be 21 to take the exam, and they must have 33 semester hours of accounting education at an upper-division level.

 All states use the four-part Uniform CPA Examination from the American Institute of Certified Public Accountants (AICPA).
 Candidates do not have to pass all four parts at once, but most states require that candidates complete all four parts within 18 months of passing the first portion of the assessment.
 One can expect to find the test divided this way: